You are pregnant and so. darn. tired.

 It is also helpful to each small frequent meals and keep ginger chew by your bedside at night.
 You can suck on these as soon as you wake up which will start to raise your blood sugar and soothe your stomach.

-Sleep loss from frequent urination
+-Sleep loss from frequent urination

 Unfortunately for us, the bigger our uterus gets, the more it pushes on our already overactive bladder, so this problem never really goes away until MONTHS into the postpartum period.